The project team has identified four distinct science drivers to initially participate. The use cases the NetBASILISK project will work with include:

 Understanding the security-critical behaviors of heterogeneous systems and networks that make up the Internet requires new techniques for collecting and analyzing measurement data at Internet-wide scale.
 Dr. Alex Halderman, professor of Computer Science in the University of Michigan, College of Engineering, developed the ZMap scanner 31 , a security measurement tool that is capable of performing Internet-wide network surveys at 10 Gbps line-rate and beyond.
 Using ZMap and other active and passive measurement techniques, Prof. Halderman’s group has worked to discover new cryptographic weaknesses, track down criminal botmasters, understand the impact of major vulnerabilities such as Heartbleed, and develop new strategies to improve mitigation and patching.
 Hundreds of research groups around the world make use of Internet-wide scan data that Prof. Halderman’s team collects and publishes from U-M. Internet-wide scanning present a special challenge for NetBASILISK as the traffic is very high volume and may superficially resemble malicious activity.
 Since any disruption to probes or responses could invalidate the collected research data, the ZMap team will collaborate closely with the NetBASILISK effort to confirm that no interference is taking place.

-Refraction Networking is an innovative approach to circumventing online censorship by repressive governments, based on placing censorship resistance technology into core network infrastructure.
-The technology is being developed by a multi-institutional research collaboration led by U-M, and NetBASILISK presents an ideal opportunity to deploy it on a campus-scale testbed.
-Refraction protocols operate in network infrastructure at Internet Service Providers (ISPs) outside the censoring country.
+Refraction Networking is a multi-institutional network research collaboration exploring the mechanisms to bypass online censorship.
+NetBASILISK presents an ideal opportunity to deploy it on a campus-scale testbed.
 The envisioned NetBASILISK architecture aligns perfectly with the two main requirements for a Refraction testbed: the ability to perform deep-packet inspection on incoming traffic, and the ability to block selected flows at close to line-rate.
-If NetBASILISK can achieve these and support a campus-scale Refraction testbed without negatively impacting network performance or reliability, it will provide a template for future ISP-scale Refraction deployments.